mnbvmnbv2/video-group-merger/README.md

 4.

 5. NB: Cannot go back and rerun from 3. now!!

+Do not run mergersdata after mergers, or upload as it overwrites the json-file.

 KNown bug, sorting (by date etc) is not always correct.
 The final metadata is not correct, but it can still be fun to use for data analysis/exploration.